 - The engagement of the partners with the scrutiny process was welcomed, and thanks given for the tour of the facilities at the Bethlem Royal Hospital, which helped to inform the discussion at the meeting. - 2.
 The Sub-Committee welcomed confirmation that a simple guide to the pathways into mental healthcare system would be created and shared with partners, including councillors. - 3.
 Further consideration was needed to ensure that there was increased transparency and public understanding, on the monitoring and performance of services.

-13/22 Exclusion of the Press and Public

 This motion was not required.

 The meeting ended at 8.40 pm

-Signed:

-Date:
+Signed: Date: